hallorant/bigmit/model1usb/README.md

 not active, its just a diode (CR2).
 In fact, CR2 is a 5% 5.1V Zener diode.
 Perfect.

-Given the boost-buck transformer the rest is easy.
-5V is hooked up to pin 3 on Z1 and 12V is hooked up to pin 3 on Z2.
+Given the DC-to-DC converter the rest is easy.
+5V is hooked up to Z1 pin 3 and 12V is hooked up to Z2 pin 3.
 This makes all the power rails exactly like the original machine.

 To summarize this option we

-* Connect 5V DC power into the 5V power grid (the left hand side of R4 as presented below) and into the input of the boost-buck transformer.
+* Connect 5V DC power into the 5V power grid (the left hand side of R4 as presented below) and into the input of the DC-to-DC converter.

-* Connect -12V out of the boost-buck transformer to *(Neg Pt)* to get -5V.
+* Connect -12V out of the DC-to-DC converter to *(Neg Pt)* to get -5V.

-* Connect 12V to pin 3 of Z2.
+* Connect 12V to Z2 pin 3.

-The drawback of this approach is we have to include the boost-buck transfomer.
+The drawback of this approach is we have to include the DC-to-DC converter.
+I've also noted it brings out problems in the video sync circuit.
 The benefit is that we do not need to replace the memory chips.

-**(OPTION 2) USE 4517 OR 6665 MEMORY:** If we swap out the memory we can make a 5V only system.
-This removes the need for the boost-buck transformer, however, there is snag.
+**(OPTION GOOD) USE 4517 OR 6665 MEMORY:** If we swap out the memory we can make a 5V only system.
+This removes the need for the DC-to-DC converter, however, there is snag.
 If you look at the memory chip pinouts for the 4517 (16K) and the 6665 (64K using 16K) in the diagram below, in both cases, we have to get 5V on the lines where prevously there was 12V.
 We can safely ignore the -5V lines.

 !["Memory pinouts"](../etc/images/m1usb_memory_pinouts.jpg?raw=true "Memory pinouts")

 To get 5V where the stock computer had 12V is easy.
-Simply connect pin 3 of Z1 to pin 3 of Z2.
+Simply connect Z1 pin 3 to Z1 pin 12 (connected to Z2 pin 3).
 This will channel 5V over to the (old) 12V lines and make them 5V as well.

 To summarize this option we